-Rebecca Fradkin is a doctoral candidate at the University of Oxford in the Department of Politics and International Relations.
-Her doctoral thesis, Authoritarian Regimes and the Co-optation of Islam: Kazakhstan and Russia, examines how and why national and sub-national authoritarian regimes with Muslim majorities co-opt Islam and how ordinary citizens perceive these efforts.
+Rebecca Fradkin received her PhD at the University of Oxford in the Department of Politics and International Relations.
+Her doctoral thesis, Authoritarian Regimes and the Co-optation of Islam: Kazakhstan and Russia, examined how and why national and sub-national authoritarian regimes with Muslim majorities co-opt Islam and how ordinary citizens perceive these efforts.

 Post-Graduate Researcher, University of Oxford

 October 2014- August 2019

 Analyzing why and how authoritarian regimes co-opt religion; deconstructing how authoritarian regimes co-opt Islam in Muslim majority states and regions; assessing how citizens perceive these policies.

 Evaluated implementation and response to new law regulating religion in Kazakhstan.